 Next, suppose that the extended dynamical domain $x<x_{\rm h}$ is described by the Gamboa solution in the form of Eq.~(\ref{ansatz00-2-interior}) with ${\bar M}={\bar M}_-<0$.
 Equation~(\ref{trans1-interior}) with $\Omega=-(2+\beta)/({\bar M}\Pi_1)$ gives

 which shows that $r(x)$ is a monotonically increasing function in this dynamical domain.
 Therefore, there is a curvature singularity at $x=x_{\rm s}(<x_{\rm h})$ determined by $r(x_{\rm s})=0$.
-By the results in Sec.~\ref{sec:infinity}, this singularity is spacelike in the Penrose diagram.
-As a result, the maximally extended Gamboa spacetime given in the domain $x_{\rm s}<x<\infty$ in the coordinate system (\ref{metric-Buchdahl-v}) describes a black hole with a non-degenerate Killing horizon at $x=x_{\rm h}$ and a curvature singularity at $x=x_{\rm s}$ for any $\beta\in[0,\infty)$, of which Penrose diagram is drawn in Fig.~\ref{Fig:BlackHole-k=0}.
+According to the results in Sec.~\ref{sec:infinity}, this singularity is spacelike in the Penrose diagram.
+As a result, the maximally extended Gamboa spacetime given in the domain $x_{\rm s}<x<\infty$ in the coordinate system (\ref{metric-Buchdahl-v}) describes a black hole with a nondegenerate Killing horizon at $x=x_{\rm h}$ and a curvature singularity at $x=x_{\rm s}$ for any $\beta\in[0,\infty)$, for which Penrose diagram is drawn in Fig.~\ref{Fig:BlackHole-k=0}.
 As shown in Table~\ref{table:C-infty}, the metric in the coordinate system (\ref{metric-Buchdahl-v}) is $C^\infty$ only for odd $\beta$ and ${\bar M}_-=M_+$.
-While all the standard energy conditions are violated in the domain $x\ge x_{\rm h}$, only the NEC and SEC are satisfied in the dynamical domain $x_{\rm s}<x<x_{\rm h}$.
+While all the standard energy conditions are violated in the domain $x\ge x_{\rm h}$, only the NEC and the SEC are satisfied in the dynamical domain $x_{\rm s}<x<x_{\rm h}$.
 The results are summarized in Table~\ref{table:structure1}.

-In fact, by Proposition~\ref{Pro:Gamboa-extension1}, regions I--IV in Fig.~\ref{Fig:NullBlackBounce-k=0} and Fig.~\ref{Fig:BlackHole-k=0} can be described by the Gamboa solution for different values of $\chi$ unless $\chi\in(\chi_0,0)$ is satisfied.
+In fact, using Proposition~\ref{Pro:Gamboa-extension1}, regions I--IV in Figs.~\ref{Fig:NullBlackBounce-k=0} and \ref{Fig:BlackHole-k=0} can be described by the Gamboa solution for different values of $\chi$ unless $\chi\in(\chi_0,0)$ is satisfied.
 (See also Proposition~6 in Ref.~\cite{addendum}.)
-Even in such configurations, the bifurcation $(n-2)$-surface, denoted by B, is regular as shown in Appendix~\ref{app:bifurcation}.
+Even in such configurations, the bifurcation $(n-2)$-surface, denoted by B, is regular, as shown in Appendix~\ref{app:bifurcation}.
 A physical explanation of this counterintuitive regularity was provided in Ref.~\cite{Maeda:2024tpl} based on the fact that the matter field in the dynamical region can be interpreted as a spacelike (tachyonic) perfect fluid.
-A fluid element of such a fluid in regions II and IV moves in a spacelike direction and does not cross neither a Killing horizon nor a bifurcation surface.
+A fluid element of such a fluid in regions II and IV moves in a spacelike direction and does not cross either a Killing horizon or a bifurcation surface.
 Because orbits of the fluid elements do not have a past or future endpoint at B, the bifurcation $(n-2)$-surface B can be regular.